tacman/mailtrap/sfcasts/global-from-email-events.md

-# Global From with Email Events
+# Global From (and Fun) with Email Events

-It's likely that most, if not all the emails your app sends will be *from* the same email address.
-In our case, `info@universal-travel.com`.
+I bet that most, if not every email your app sends will be *from* the same email address, something clever like `hal9000@universal-travel.com`

+Or the tried-and-true but sleepier `info@universal-travel.com`.
+Because every email will have the same *from* address, there's no point to set it in every email.
+Instead, let's set it globally.
+Oddly, there isn't any tiny config option for this.
+But that's great for us: it gives us a chance to learn about events!
+Very powerful, very nerdy.

 Let's prevent the need to add the same *from* address to every email by setting it globally.
-We can do this with a Mailer Event, specifically, the `MessageEvent`.
-This is dispatched before an email is sent, giving us a chance to modify it.
+Before an email is sent, Mailer dispatches a `MessageEvent`

-To listen to an event, we need an event listener, and there's a maker for that!
-In your terminal, run:
+To listen to this, find your terminal and run:

 ```terminal
 symfony console make:listener
 ```

 Call it `GlobalFromEmailListener`.
-The command is giving us a list of events we can listen to.
-The first one is what we want: `Symfony\Component\Mailer\Event\MessageEvent`.
+The gives us a list of events we can listen to.
+We want the first: `MessageEvent`.
 Start typing `Symfony` and it's autocompleted it for us.
 Hit enter.

 Listener created!

-I want to configure our global *from* address as a parameter.
-In `config/services.yaml`, under `parameters`, add a new parameter called `global_from_email`.
+To be extra cool, let'd set our global *from* address as a parameter.
+In `config/services.yaml`, under `parameters`, add a new one: `global_from_email`.
 This will be a string, but check this out: set it to `Universal Travel `, then in angle brackets, put the email:
 `<info@universal-travel.com>`.
-When Symfony sets a string that looks like this as an email address, it'll create the proper `Address` object with both a name and email set.
+When Symfony sees a string that looks like this as an email address, it'll create the proper `Address` object with both a name and email set.
 Sweet!

+Open the new classL `src/EventListener/GlobalFromEmailListener.php`.
-Find our new listener class in `src/EventListener/GlobalFromEmailListener.php`.
-First, add a constructor with a `private string $fromEmail` argument and an `#[Autowire]` attribute with our parameter name: `%global_from_email%`.
+Add a constructor with a `private string $fromEmail` argument and an `#[Autowire]` attribute with our parameter name: `%global_from_email%`.

 Down here, the `#[AsEventListener]` attribute is what *marks* this method as an event